 Promoting Your Video

 Once your video is public, you want to have as many viewers watch it as possible.
 The initial reaction to your video tells YouTube if they should recommend it to other people across the platform.

 For this reason, you’ll want to promote your video to your email list and social media following as soon as it is released.
 Be sure to ask people to like, comment, and watch your video to the end.
 These three metrics determine how well your video ranks on the search results page, as well as how many organic views you will get.

-In addition, you should be sure to respond to every comment on your video.
+In addition, you should be sure to respond to every comment on your channel.
 Not only will this demonstrate your responsiveness to your audience, but it will also help your YouTube for real estate agents rank higher.